-There is a great need for quality affordable housing in the Town of Huntington.
+There is a great need for quality affordable housing in Huntington.
 The Long Island Continuum of Care will provide assistance to the homeless; while the Community Development Agency in conjunction with the Town of Huntington will work to create more affordable permanent housing throughout the Town.
-Although the Town does not receive ESG funding, changes to the Town code state that new developments requiring a change in zone or density must contain a percentage of affordable units.
+Although the Town does not receive ESG funding, recent changes to the Town code state that new developments requiring a change in zone or density must contain a percentage of affordable units.
 These will be created without the use of HUD funds, however will increase the affordable housing and rental stock to those at 80% of HUD income limits.

-One Year Goals for the Number of Households to be Supported
+· · · ·

 Homeless 0

 Non-Homeless 15

 Special-Needs 0

 Total 15

-Table 9 - One Year Goals for Affordable Housing by Support Requirement
+Table 8 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 0

-The Production of New Units 0
+The Production of New Units

 Rehab of Existing Units 8

-Acquisition of Existing Units 0
+Acquisition of Existing Units

-Total 8
+Total

-Table 10 - One Year Goals for Affordable Housing by Support Type
+Table 9 - One Year Goals for Affordable Housing by Support Type